 I now lots of people ride without a valid license and just pay the bribe to the cop, but in Cambodia they occasionally do confiscate motorcycles from unlicensed visitors (you can buy it back from them at the police station!).

-However, if you are riding without a valid and legal license and you have an accident and are injured, you might run into trouble with your travel insurance (they cannot insure you for illegal activity). over 6 years ago
+However, if you are riding without a valid and legal license and you have an accident and are injured, you might run into trouble with your travel insurance (they cannot insure you for illegal activity). about 9 years ago